puppetlabs/iac/_posts/2020-01-29-Introduction_to_the_IAC_Team.md

 layout: post
 title: "Introduction to the IAC Team"
 date: 2020-01-29 14:00:00
-author: sanfrancrisko
+author: criskoduck
 ---
 # Workflow of the Puppet IAC Team
-During a recent Office Hours event (more about that later!) a question was asked by one of the Puppet Community's many talented and inquisitive folk.
+During a recent [Office Hours](https://puppet.com/community/office-hours/) event (more about that later!) a question was asked by one of the Puppet Community's many talented and inquisitive folk.
-Usually in Office Hours, we are used to fielding questions from folks who are trying to enhance functionality in a module, determine the best way to test or maybe they want to know how to get started to write a new module from scratch.
+Usually, in [Office Hours](https://puppet.com/community/office-hours/), we are used to fielding questions from folks who are trying to enhance functionality in a module, determine the best way to test or maybe they want to know how to get started to write a new module from scratch.
-This one was a little bit different: 'Who are the IAC Team?'
-This was followed up with some more questions: 'What is your development process?
-What are the tools you use day-to-day?', and my favourite, 'Who comes up with those awesome meeting room names?'.
+This one was a little bit different, ragnarkon asked, "What is the module development lifecycle like in Puppet?", along with other questions about our tech stack, work priorization processes and my favourite, "Who names the conference rooms @ Puppet?  ’cause they’re awesome".
-I hope I answered that particular community member's questions, but it prompted a discussion amongst the team about whether the people within the Puppet Community know who we are, what we do, how we can help you and how to reach us if you need that help.
+I hope I answered that particular community member's questions, but it prompted a discussion amongst the team about whether the people within the Puppet Community know who we are, what we do, how we can help you, and how to reach us if you need that help.

 ## Who are we?
-Firstly, an introduction - the Infrastructure Automation Content (IAC) team spans across 3 time zones, from East to West we have three members in Timișoara, Romania, six members in Belfast, Northern Ireland (including our Engineering Manager) and finally, one man and his dog holding the fort in St. Louis, Missouri, USA.
+Firstly, an introduction - the Infrastructure Automation Content (IAC) team spans across 3 time zones: from East to West we have three members in Timișoara, Romania, six members in Belfast, Northern Ireland (including our Engineering Manager) and finally, one man and his dog holding the fort in St. Louis, Missouri, USA.
 We also work closely with Product Management teams both in our Portland, Oregon HQ and Belfast.

 ## What do we do?
-The IAC team are responsible for developing and maintaining tooling that contributors to Puppet can use to enhance existing or add new modules to Puppet.
+The IAC team is responsible for developing and maintaining tooling that contributors to Puppet can use to enhance existing or add new modules to Puppet.
 We are also responsible for reviewing the submissions from the community, assisting in development and testing efforts, if required and releasing new versions of modules to the Forge.

 ## Workflow and Processes
-### Work Prioritisation, Ticketing and Development
+### Work Prioritization, Ticketing and Development
-We follow the KanBan model of work prioritisation and categorisation.
+We follow the KanBan model of work prioritization and categorisation.
 We have chosen JIRA as our ticketing system.
 Within JIRA, the IAC Content team has a number of Epics which we categorise work under.
 A few examples of day-to-day Epics we interact with a lot:
 - Customer Escalations